facebook

 From Lagny-sur-Marne, two cycling options are available.
 The first few kilometers of both routes are uphill.
 If you choose the shorter route, the first challenge will be the hill near Chalifert.

-Today's destination is the town of Meaux, famous for its "Brie de Meaux" cheese and the magnificent Saint-Étienne Cathedral.
-Night in Meaux.
+Today's destination is the city of Meaux, famous for its Brie de Meaux cheese and its magnificent Saint-Étienne Cathedral.

-Day 4: From Meaux to La Ferté-sous-Jouarre (27 or 52 km)
+Day 4: From Meaux to La Ferté-sous-Jouarre (30 or 66 km)

-Day 5: From La Ferté-sous-Jouarre to Château-Thierry (40 or 44 km)
+Day 5: From La Ferté-sous-Jouarre to Château-Thierry (40 or 57 km)

-Then, begin your descent to reach Château-Thierry.
-The town gets its name from a castle, of which some remnants still remain.
-It was the site of two important battles: the 1814 battle during the Napoleonic Wars between France and Prussia, and the 1918 battle at the end of World War I. Château-Thierry is also known as the hometown of the famous fable writer Jean de La Fontaine.
+Then begin your descent to Château-Thierry.
+The town of Château-Thierry takes its name from the castle, of which some remains still remain.
+The town was the scene of two important battles: the Battle of 1814 during the Napoleonic Wars between France and Prussia, and the Battle of 1918 at the end of World War I. Château-Thierry is also known as the birthplace of the famous fable writer, Jean de La Fontaine.

-Day 6: From Château-Thierry to Dormans 🚢 | From Dormans to Épernay (35 or 50 km)
+Day 6: From Château-Thierry to Dormans 🚢 | From Dormans to Épernay (35 or 55 km)

-A climb to the village of Châtillon-sur-Marne will reward cyclists with a stunning panoramic view over the Marne Valley and Champagne vineyards.
-During your bike tour, you'll see the Château de Boursault, a large castle built in 1848 by the widow of Mr. Cliquot.
+A climb to the village of Châtillon-sur-Marne will offer cyclists spectacular panoramic views of the Marne Valley and the Champagne vineyards.
+During your bike tour, you'll see the Château de Boursault, a grand château built in 1848 by the widow of Monsieur Cliquot.
 She gave her name ("Veuve Clicquot") to a famous champagne.
-Tonight, there is no dinner on board.
-You can choose one of the local restaurants in town.
+Tonight, there will be no dinner on board.
+You can choose one of the local restaurants in Epernay.

-Day 7: Loop around Épernay (19 or 26 km)
+Day 7: Loop around Epernay (17 or 26 km)

 This final day of cycling takes you along a canal parallel to the Marne River, towards Aÿ and Mareuil-sur-Aÿ.
-You will return via Dizy to visit Hautvillers.
+You will then return via Dizy to visit Hautvillers.

 Day 8: Épernay

-Disembarkation after breakfast, before 9 a.m.
+Disembarkation after breakfast, before 9:00 a.m.

 Good to know: